Groodian/HomeMission/README.md

   TASK_COMPLETED
 }

-# A template with name and points for tasks.
+# A template for tasks containing name and points.
 type TaskType {
   # The id is automatically generated.
   id: ID!

-  # The name of the task type (e.g. vacuum).
+  # The name of the task type.
   name: String!

-  # The points of the task.
+  # The amount of points the task is worth.
   points: Float!
 }

-# A task saves a task type at a specific date.
+# A task is an instantiation of a task type at a specific date.
 # It can belong to a series an may have an assignee.
 # It also has a receipt if the task is completed.
 type Task {
   # The id is automatically generated.
   id: ID!

-  # The date when this task should be completed.
+  # The date when the task should be completed.
   date: DateTime!

-  # The type of the task (e.g. vacuum).
+  # The type of the task.
   type: TaskType!

   # The series that the task belongs to.